MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 If it works, you can have great confidence in the correctness of your move generator.
 But when it inevitably turns up errors, all you get is that an error exists: "Expected 197,281 moves; found 198,303".

-You can test this with __divide__, which prints `perft` numbers after each possible move.
-You compare these numbers with a chess engine that supports `divide`, like [RoceChess](http://www.rocechess.ch/perft.html).
-That gives you a specific move where the resulting numbers differ, and you can repeat the process with a smaller depth.
-When the depth is 1, you'll have a move that exists in one chess engine but not the other.
+To debug a __perft__ test failure, you implement __divide__. `divide(n)` calculates `perft(n-1)` for each possible move.
+If you compare the output of `divide` with another chess engine and find a difference on some move, then checking `perft(n-1)` has reduced the size of your search space.
+You can repeat `divide` until you find a move that doesn't exist on one of the two engines.

-I recommend making every single `perft` failure into a unit test before trying to fix the problem: You'll inevitably want to "optimize" your move generation in the future, and it's much easier to work with small constructive tests compared to full games that a chess engine outputs.
+I used [Roce](http://www.rocechess.ch/perft.html) when debugging my chess engine.
+I recommend writing a unit test whenever `perft` uncovers an error, since you'll inevitably want to "optimize" your move generation later and it's much easier to work with small constructive tests.

 With this, we're essentially done with development for now.
 Now we'll take the result and deploy it onto Amazon Redshift.

-# Deployment
+## Deployment

 How do we actually get this thing running on Redshift?
 First we need to get it running locally using a Python script.
-Then we'll deploy to Redshift and hope for the best.
+Then we'll deploy it to Redshift using a Python UDF.

-## Code Generation
+### Code Generation

 Recall the original example used to validate our approach: